ShivamNashTech1869/Github_Actions_Assignment_1_Shivam/README.md

 The GitHub Actions Assignment focuses on creating a CI/CD pipeline using GitHub Actions.
 The pipeline includes running a Postman collection, executing Selenium tests, and running a Scala code using SBT.
 The pipeline is designed to automate the testing and deployment process.

+### Highlighted Features:

+ **Postman Collection Execution:** Run your Postman collection and generate a detailed test report.

+ **Selenium Test Execution:** Execute Selenium tests and generate a detailed test report

+ **SBT Project Execution:** Build and run your Scala code using SBT, ensuring its correctness and performance.

 ## Getting Started

 To get started with the GitHub Actions Assignment, follow these steps: